 Disinfecting kills germs on surfaces or objects.
 Disinfecting works by using chemicals to kill germs on surfaces or objects.
 This process does not necessarily clean dirty surfaces or remove germs, but by killing germs on a surface after cleaning, it can further lower the risk of spreading infection.
 Clean surfaces and objects using soap and water prior to disinfection.

-However, there are also instances where disinfection is not necessary and a simple cleaning will achieve the desired results.
-When students are assigned to a work area in the future, the need to safely clean their work surfaces is important.
-In order to ensure everyone’s safety, products from individual homes should not be brought onto campus to clean soiled surfaces.
-CCSD has included sanitizing wipes in the SAP custodial catalog, available from Brady Industries.
+However, there are also instances where cleaning and disinfection need to be done during the instructional day, while students are present.
+To ensure everyone’s safety, products from individual homes should not be brought onto campus to clean soiled surfaces or disinfect.
+CCSD has purchased a restock supply for every school of the sanitizing wipes that can be used by teachers and students.
+The wipes are safe for use on surfaces as well as hands.
+Additional wipes can also be ordered in the SAP custodial catalog, available from Brady Industries.
 (Simply search “wipes” in the catalog) The product has been evaluated to ensure it will meet all cleaning needs without introducing any harmful chemicals to the user.
 The wipes do not require any special personal protective equipment for use.
-An initial order of dispenser buckets and sanitizing wipes will be delivered to the school sites over the next few weeks directly from Brady.
-Due to the large quantity required, schools may receive multiple deliveries as stock becomes available.
+The sanitizing wipes will be delivered to the school sites in the next few weeks directly from Brady with a second restocking delivery in November 2021.